Consumer Medicine Information

 Things you must not do

-Stop using your medicine or lower the dosage without checking with your doctor or pharmacist.
+Do not stop using your medicine or lower the dosage without checking with your doctor

 Things to be careful of

 Be careful driving or operating machinery until you know how it affects you.